dwivedi-ritik/MENV/readme.md

 #### Why and what problem its solves ?

 The sole purpose of this tool to creates an encrypted Menvfile containing your environment configuration and metadata.
-It allows you to securely store and retrieve your environment settings even if you delete your local project.
+It allows you to securely store and retrieve your environment file even if you delete your local project.
-This ensures easy restoration of critical configurations without relying on local project files.
+This ensures easy restoration of environment files and configurations without relying on local project files.

 #### Uses